Terminal Setup for a Non-Mac Keyboard: Ghostty, tmux, and Zellij

 I used to scroll through tmux history with Ctrl+B, then Page Up/Down.
 The new keyboard doesn’t have dedicated Page Up/Down keys, and fn+Arrow (which emulates them on Mac keyboards) doesn’t work on third-party keyboards.

 The fix is to enable mouse scrolling and add Alt+Arrow bindings as a keyboard alternative.
-I eventually moved away from tmux (more on that below), but if you’re sticking with it, here are the changes to ~/.tmux.conf:
+Here are the changes to ~/.tmux.conf:

 # Mouse scroll enters copy mode automatically